cbouilla/minpack-1.1/README.md

 from perl (using the `prove` test harness which is part of perl).
 The new set of tests is thus suitable for Continuous Integration.

-It must be noted that the original Fortran code fails some tests.
-These are "known failures".
+When the original Fortran code fails to converge to the expected solution, the tests are maked as "known failure".

 Some limited benchmarking code has been added.

-Testing MINPACK is difficult.
-A list of known issues is discussed below.

 `fortran` version